FSI Analysis of Airflow around an Airfoil CFD Simulation

 There are some Free Products to check our service quality.

-The present problem simulates the airflow around an airfoil using the Fluid Solid Interaction (FSI) method in ANSYS Fluent software.
+The present problem is FSI Analysis of Airflow around an Airfoil using the Fluid Solid Interaction (FSI) method in ANSYS Fluent software.

 In this simulation, a circular computational domain of airflow is designed; So that an airfoil is located in this area.
 Since this airfoil is moving at a considerable speed, the airflow collides with its body and exerts a force on it.